elwinar/rambler/README.md

 rambler reverse
 ```

-Rambler will compare the migrations already applied and the available migrations in decreasing version order to find the last applied migrations, then execute all its `down` sections' statements in reverse order.
+Rambler will compare the migrations already applied and the available migrations in decreasing order to find the last applied migrations, then execute all its `down` sections' statements in reverse order.

 ### Options